isamert/scli/README.md

 ## History

 Conversations history can be enabled with `--save-history` or `-s` flag.
-The file is saved in plain text to `~/.local/share/scli/history`.
+If enabled, the file is saved in plain text (to `~/.local/share/scli/history` by default).

 # Similar projects